 John Gale Hun Program for Civics

-During sophomore year curriculum includes a visit the National Constitution Center in Philadelphia, while juniors visit at least one real-world branch of local government.
+Our tenth grade curriculum includes a visit the National Constitution Center in Philadelphia, while eleventh grade students visit at least one real-world branch of local government.
 Examples have included the New Jersey State Supreme Court.

 "A quality civics education makes students critical consumers of information, eager participants in their community, engaged citizens domestically and globally, and protectors of universal human rights."